Aftermath: 36 - Chimes at Midnight (2015)

 “Ha,” Lightcap says dryly.
 “Don’t mention that to Hansen, please.
 I promised him I could keep you in line.”

 “Hansen’s fine.”
 Lightcap points out.
 “Hansen’s great.
 Smart and reliable.
 Nothing not to like.”
-She pauses, then adds, slyly, “You’re just jealous he drifted with Gottlieb.”
+She pauses, then adds slyly, “You’re just jealous he drifted with Gottlieb.”

 “Fucking right off.”
-Lightcap gives him a mock salute before leaning back in her seat and lifting her right ankle to rest on her left knee.
+Lightcap gives him a mock salute before leaning back in her seat and lifting her ankle to rest on her knee.
 “But, back to your band.
 My groupie story.
 Not all tough times are the same, you know?
 There’s the dark night of the world and the dark night of the soul.
 Sometimes they come together.”

 “Hmm,” Geiszler says, evaluating.
 “Maybe.
 If by ‘dark night of the world’ you mean psychological or physical perturbation by external stressors and by ‘dark night of the soul’ you mean internally generated philosophical or neurochemical unrest then sure.”